compbiozurich/UZH-BIO392/course-results/2022/Janne-Berger/day_06/task_02.md

 - paper:
   - exons of all genes were more variable than the genome average
   - exons of non-coding genes had the highest proportion of copy number variable sequence
+# The authors generated a null CNV map and found genes for which at least 85% of the exons were homozygous deleted.
+What are the functions of these genes?
+And why did the authors say that they seem to be non-essential?
+- non essential: they could be missing from the genomes of apparently healthy individuals
+- function: redundant, may be related to late-onset phenotypic consequences that do not substantially reduce the fitness